openhab/openhab-addons/bundles/org.openhab.binding.souliss/README.md

 ```

-## Basic UI and Classic UI
+## Basic UI

-Examples to configure items in Basic UI and Classic UI
+Examples to configure items in Basic UI
 Thing <binding_id>:<type_id>:<thing_id> "Label" @ "Location" [ <parameters> ]

 The general syntax for .things files is defined as follows (parts in <..> are required):